Perfectly Paleo Cottage Pie

 1. STEAMY SWEET POTATO

 Preheat the oven to 200°C. Boil the kettle.
 Place a pot over a medium-high heat with 2cm of boiling water covering the base.
-Place the sweet potato chunks and carrot chunks in a colander over the pot.
+Place the sweet potato chunks and Carrot chunks in a colander over the pot.
 Leave to steam for 15-20 minutes until cooked through and soft.
 Alternatively, use a steamer if you have one.
 Dilute the stock with 40ml of boiling water.

 2. MAKE THE FILLING

 Place a nonstick pan over a medium-high heat with a drizzle of oil.
-When hot, fry the chopped celery, diced carrot and diced onion for 2-3 minutes until soft.
+When hot, fry the chopped celery, diced Carrot and diced onion for 2-3 minutes until soft.
 Add in the mince and work quickly to break it up as it starts to cook.
 Allow to caramelise for 4-5 minutes until browned, shifting occasionally.
 Add the grated garlic and fry for 1-2 minutes until fragrant.
 Stir in the umami-cocktail sauce, cooked chopped tomato, and diluted stock.
 Simmer for 10-12 minutes until reduced and thickened, stirring occasionally.
 During the last minute, mix through the peas until heated through.

 3. WHILE THE SAUCE IS SIMMERING…

-Once the sweet potato and carrot have finished steaming, discard the water and return to the pot.
+Once the sweet potato and Carrot have finished steaming, discard the water and return to the pot.
 Add ½ of the grated cheddar, a splash of water or milk, and knob of butter or coconut oil (optional).
 Mash with a fork (or potato masher) until smooth and combined.
 Season to taste and set aside.

 4. ASSEMBLE THE GOODNESS